Artist: Serge Chaloff

 The erratic baritone saxophonist was only 32-years-old when he recorded Blue Serge, but he was already close to the death.
 Within a year, spinal cancer would leave him paralyzed from the waist down.
 He’d be dead by next spring.

-The tale of Serge Chaloff is one of the jazz world’s great cautionary tales.
-Plagued by alcoholism and heroin addiction, Chaloff was a boisterous personality who was going nowhere fast.
-But, if nothing else, he always had his music — a recorded output that is nothing short of miraculous.
+The story of Serge Chaloff is one of the jazz world’s unfortunate cautionary tales.
+Plagued by alcoholism and heroin addiction, Chaloff had a boisterous personality.
+But he was going nowhere fast.
+If nothing else, however, he always had his music — a recorded output that is nothing short of miraculous.

 Considering Chaloff’s self-destructive behavior, it’s amazing that he can even stammer any notes at all.
 The real miracle is that the man and the music couldn’t be any further apart — a tumultuous whirlwind producing one of jazz’s most relaxed and naturalistic tones.